 Does it look dirty?
 Does it smell bad?

-As I said, for socks and underwear we usually put them in the laundry after one use.
-But you can make an exception even there: if you wear a pair of socks or underwear only for a short period, save them for the next day.
+As I said, for socks and underwear people tend to put them in the laundry after one use.
+But you can make an exception even there: if you wear a pair of socks or underwear and they look and smell clean at the end of the day, hang them somewhere to dry a little, and save them for the next day.
 For example, suppose you go jogging or bicycling at 7pm.
 You get all sweaty, and when you get back at 8pm you shower.
 No way are you putting those sweaty socks or underwear back on – so you change into clean underwear.
 But if you’re going to bed at 10pm, do the socks and underwear you put on at 8pm need to be cleaned?
 Maybe not.
 Save them for tomorrow.

 Are washers really time-saving devices?